Chester County, Pennsylvania: Government

-Commissioners
+County Commissioners

-Chester County is administered by a three-person Board of Commissioners, who serve four-year terms.
-Elections occur in the odd-numbered years that precede U.S. Presidential elections, with the next election falling in 2023.
-The Commissioners have selective policy-making authority to provide certain local services and facilities on a county-wide basis.
+Chester County is administered by a three-person Board of Commissioners who serve four-year terms.
+Elections take place in the odd-numbered years that precede U.S. presidential elections, with the next election scheduled for 2027.
+The commissioners have selective policy-making authority to provide certain local services and facilities on a county-wide basis.
 Accordingly, the commissioners are responsible for the management of the fiscal and administrative functions of the county.
+Currently, the Democrats hold a majority on the board, with Commissioners Josh Maxwell and Marian Moskowitz holding two of the three seats.
+County law requires the minority party to be represented with one seat, which is held by Eric Roe of the Republican Party.